manubot/rootstock/USAGE.md

 # Manubot usage guidelines

-This repository uses the [Manubot](https://github.com/greenelab/manubot) to automatically produce a manuscript from its source.
+This repository uses [Manubot](https://github.com/greenelab/manubot-rootstock) to automatically produce a manuscript from the source in the [`content`](content) directory.

 ## Manubot markdown

 Manuscript text should be written in markdown files, which should be located in [`content`](content) with a digit prefix for ordering (e.g. `01.`, `02.`, etc.) and a `.md` extension.

-For basic formatting, check out the [CommonMark Help](http://commonmark.org/help/) page for an introduction to the formatting options provided by standard markdown.
+For basic formatting, check out the [CommonMark Help](https://commonmark.org/help/) page for an introduction to the formatting options provided by standard markdown.
-In addition, manubot supports an extended version of markdown, tailored for scholarly writing, which includes [Pandoc's Markdown](http://pandoc.org/MANUAL.html#pandocs-markdown) and the extensions discussed below.
+In addition, Manubot supports an extended version of markdown, tailored for scholarly writing, which includes [Pandoc's Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) and the extensions discussed below.

 Within a paragraph in markdown, single newlines are interpreted as whitespace (same as a space).
 A paragraph's source does not need to contain newlines.
 However, "one paragraph per line" makes the git diff less precise, leading to less granular review commenting, and makes conflicts more likely.
-Therefore, we recommend using [semantic linefeeds](http://rhodesmill.org/brandon/2012/one-sentence-per-line/ "Semantic Linefeeds.
+Therefore, we recommend using [semantic linefeeds](https://rhodesmill.org/brandon/2012/one-sentence-per-line/ "Semantic Linefeeds.
 Brandon Rhodes.
 2012") — newlines between sentences.
 We have found that "one sentence per line" is preferable to "word wrap" or "one paragraph per line".

 ### Tables